 Kennedy identified airports as “one of the few government-owned spaces where many persons have extensive contact with other members of the public.”

-Dissenting justices thought leafleting leads to congestion, could be banned
+Dissenting justices thought leafleting led to congestion, could be banned